 Bio: Craig Forest is an Associate Professor of Mechanical Engineering at Georgia Tech where he also holds program faculty positions in Bioengineering and Biomedical Engineering.
 He is a Fellow at the Allen Brain Institute in Seattle WA and he is one of the inaugural recipients of the NIH BRAIN Initiative Grants, a national research effort to invent the next generation of neuroscience and neuroengineering tools.
 He is cofounder/organizer of one of the largest undergraduate invention competitions in the US—The InVenture Prize, and founder/organizer of one of the largest student-run prototyping facilities in the US—The Invention Studio.
 He was named Engineer of the Year in Education for the state of Georgia (2013).

-Program Director, Engineering Education, National Science Foundation
+Program Officer, National Science Foundation

 Bio: Dr. Douglas is the Program Director for Engineering Education.
-He is also Associate Professor of Environmental Engineering Sciences and Distinguished Teaching Fellow at the University of Florida.
+He is also Professor of Environmental Engineering Sciences and Distinguished Teaching Fellow at the University of Florida.
 He is Director of the Engineering Education Collaborative which brings together faculty interested in all aspects of engineering education, from improving their teaching to conducting education research.
 His research interests lie at the intersection between education research and engineering education practice.
 His work aims to understand complex thinking processes and learning in students, and to use this information to design effective teaching practices, and includes research in critical thinking, active learning, and problem-solving.
 He has recently begun a project to examine the culture of inclusion in high tech firms through the narratives of minority engineers.
 He also conducts work on qualitative methodologies in engineering education research.
 He has published a textbook, Introduction to Materials Science and Engineering: A Guided Inquiry, which provides faculty teaching Introduction to Materials a means to easily incorporate active learning techniques into their classrooms.
 He has been involved in faculty development activities since 1998, most recently presenting workshops on active learning through the POGIL Project.

 Dr. Douglas received SBs in Materials Science & Engineering and MSE & Music from MIT in 1988, and his PhD in Polymer Science & Engineering from UMass-Amherst in 1992.
 He then worked at Los Alamos National Laboratory for four years before joining the University of Florida in 1996.
 He has served as Deputy Editor of the Journal of Engineering Education and Chair of the Educational Research & Methods Division of ASEE.